fsjavier/anagram-master/README.md

 The screens consists of:
 * A background image matching the theme selected by the user.
 * Header with game name and logo.
 * Time remaining for each anagram.
-The time will be different depending on the difficulty level chosen.
+    * The time will be different depending on the difficulty level chosen.
+    * The last 5 seconds the counter will turn red to alert users visually.
 * Restart button: Returns to "Start screen" and the game progress will be lost.
 * The theme chosen is displayed as a reminder.
 * The current anagram to solve.
 The anagrams will be displayed randomly to avoid showing always the same in the same order.